alexandre-petit/alexandre-petit.github.io/README.md

 # alexandre-petit.github.io

-Portfolio data science
+My data science portfolio

-The site template is hyperspace from html5up
+The site was made using the hyperspace template from html5up.
+A few changes were made to the template (Color, structure, etc.)